 Recently, however, I’ve begun to question that position because of the recent elections in the United States, Brexit issues in Europe, and other world events alluded to earlier.
-Another factor influencing my thinking is the early results of a proprietary research project currently underway at the Iclif Leadership & Governance Centre (the place where I hang-out).
-The early results suggest that truly visionary leaders may not only have to be autocratic (at least at certain times) but may be expected by their followers to display significant amounts of autocratic behaviors to achieve breakthrough results.
+Another factor influencing my thinking is the early results of a proprietary research project currently underway at The Iclif Leadership & Governance Centre (the place where I hang-out).
+The early results suggest that truly visionary leaders may not only have to be autocratic (at least at certain times) but may be expected by their followers to display significant amounts of autocratic behaviours to achieve breakthrough results.

-In 1996, I made the transition from working internally as a leadership development professional to working for a large, international, executive education and development organization.
+In 1996, I made the transition from working internally as a leadership development professional to working for a large, international, executive education and development organisation.
 One of my earliest assignments was at WellPoint (now Anthem), one of the largest health benefits companies by membership in the United States.
 Along with another colleague, we were to work with Leonard D. Schaffer, then the Chairman and CEO, and his team.
-The work was requested by the head of Human Resources and involved team and organization culture development.
-Now, I’m sure that Schaffer would not recognize me today if he tripped over me.
+The work was requested by the Head of Human Resources and involved team and organisation culture development.
+Now, I’m sure that Schaffer would not recognise me today if he tripped over me.
 However, he left a real impression with me.
 He got impatient with the team building and culture initiative and abandoned the process (much to the chagrin of the Head of HR).
 I have a vivid memory of him stating, with a form of pride, that he was an autocratic leader.
-That being an autocratic leader was sometimes more important to get the organization moving than it was to take the time to get people’s buy-in.
+That being an autocratic leader was sometimes more important to get the organisation moving than it was to take the time to get people’s buy-in.
 The interesting thing is, his team appeared to support him.

 Schaeffer later described his experience at WellPoint in an HBR article title, “The Leadership Journey” (https://hbr.org/2002/10/the-leadership-journey).
 When I read the article, what struck me was the analogy he used for describing an autocrat.
 “I would define the autocratic leader not as someone who bullies others needlessly but as the managerial equivalent of an emergency room surgeon, forced to do whatever it takes to save a patient’s life.”